In this article, we offer our perspective on the top 10 cybersecurity trends.

 Wrapping Up

-We expect investments in cyber security to become a top priority for businesses in 2021.
+We expect investments in cybersecurity to become a top priority for businesses.
 Looking further ahead we see security becoming a normal cost of doing business.

 The Cybersecurity Maturity Model Certification (CMMC) will lay the groundwork for an enforceable and standardized security framework in the United States.

 While the doom and gloom of recent data breaches sound disheartening – it doesn’t have to be.
-There a number of proactive steps you can take to mitigate and prevent cyber attacks.
+There are several proactive steps you can take to mitigate and prevent cyber attacks.